JohnTheNerd/WOLRelay/README.md

 - This application requires the "cap_net_raw" Linux capability to scan the network for ARP packets and to send the magic packet.
 To do this, you can do either of:

     - Run the application _as a superuser_.
-For obvious reasons this is not recommended.
+This is not secure and hence is not recommended.

     - Grant the "cap_net_raw" capability to the Python interpreter by running (change 3.6 to your exact Python version) `sudo setcap cap_net_raw=eip $(which python3.6)` _and_ grant the same capability to tcpdump by running `sudo setcap cap_net_raw=eip $(which tcpdump)`